albertintech/apai/docs/congress/cmf/fema/voting-methods-technical-explainer.md

-# Federal Elections Modernization Act
+# Congressional Elections Modernization Act

 ## STAR Voting and Allocated Score: A Technical Explainer

-### Published March 2026

-Based on Rev 5.2 of the Federal Elections Modernization Act

 ---

 ## Purpose

-This document explains how votes are counted under the Federal Elections Modernization Act (FEMA), hereafter referred to as "the Act."
-It covers both voting methods used in federal elections:
+This document explains how votes are counted under the Congressional Elections Modernization Act (CEMA), hereafter referred to as "the Act."
+It covers both voting methods used in congressional elections:

-1. **STAR Voting** -- used when one person is being elected (President, Senate, and some House races).
+1. **STAR Voting** -- used when one person is being elected (Senate and some House races).
 2. **Allocated Score** -- used when multiple people are being elected from the same district (most House races).

 **This document is written for voters.** It assumes no background in math, political science, or election administration.
 Every step of both counting methods is explained in plain language with worked examples you can follow and verify yourself.
 A glossary of technical terms is included at the end.